* U.S., German govt bond yields hit multi-week highs

 * Wall Street rises but European shares dip

-* Reduced Syria anxiety also takes dollar down (Adds settled oil prices; updates throughout)
+* Reduced Syria anxiety also takes dollar down (Adds U.S. market open; changes dateline to New York; updates throughout)

 By Hilary Russ

-NEW YORK, April 16 (Reuters) - Wall Street added to gains on Monday while oil and government bond prices fell on the view that this weekend's U.S.-led missile strikes on Syria were unlikely to mark the start of a broader conflict.
+NEW YORK, April 16 (Reuters) - Wall Street rose while oil and government bond prices fell on Monday on the view that this weekend's U.S.-led missile strikes on Syria were unlikely to mark the start of a broader conflict.

-Saturday's strikes were the biggest intervention by Western countries against Syrian President Bashar al-Assad and his ally Russia, which is facing further economic sanctions over its role in the conflict.
+Saturday's strikes marked the biggest intervention by Western countries against Syrian President Bashar al-Assad and his ally Russia, which is facing further economic sanctions over its role in the conflict.

 "There is a feeling (in the market) that there will be no follow-up action," Rabobank fixed income analyst Lyn Graham-Taylor said.